JohnAugustineMcCain/Trivalent/README.md

 Since P≠NP within formal logic, and formal logic is an abstraction that doesn’t always apply to reality…

-…P versus NP in reality."
+…P versus NP in reality.

+I'm not an academic, and I just stumbled it upon 2 weeks ago.
+Is this right at all?"

 # Claude's response: